jaimeiniesta/axe-core-lambda-http/README.md

 # Axe-Core-Lambda-HTTP

-An AWS lambda function to use axe-core as an HTTP service.
+An AWS lambda function to use axe-core as an HTTP service using Puppeteer.

 ## Deployment